A pair of architectural tempera paintings, made in the first half of the 20th century

 Description

-Empire-style furniture and accessories originate from the period between the late 18th and early 19th centuries.
-Everything was influenced by Napoleon’s reign, which imposed significant similarities and references to Roman and Greek ornamentation.
+Empire-style furniture and accessories date from the period between the late 18th and early 19th centuries.
+Everything originated from Napoleon’s reign, which imposed significant similarities and references to Roman and Greek ornamentation.

 The most important aspect of prestigious antique furniture is originality.
-This is ultimately crucial for buyers, as many forgeries circulate on the market.
-Luxury Products provides a certificate confirming the product’s authenticity and compliance with the description and photos.
+And this is ultimately crucial from the buyer’s perspective, as many forgeries circulate on the market.
+Luxury Products provides a certificate confirming the product’s compliance with the actual description and photos.
 We have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details